aurioldegbelo/geoi/README.md

 # geoi

-Website for the geoinsight design pattern.
+Static website for the geoinsight design pattern.